visit/bi-api-doc/_includes/bookings.md

 SubSupplier | In some sales models a sub supplier is incorporated.
 This is currently representing like a private owner of a cottage for instance.
 DateSpan | The date span in which this product is used.
 GuestLinks | Information about the guests that are using this product.
 Status | The status of this item in this version.
-- New
-- NotChanged
-- Cancelled
-DateStamp | When the product was added to the basket.
+Sample: New, NotChanged or Cancelled DateStamp | When the product was added to the basket.
 RateCode | Information about the rate code that was used to defined the rate used to booking this item.
 RemoteId | A reference to an external system.